labgrid-project/labgrid/doc/configuration.rst

   - SerialDriver: {}
   - SerialDriver: {}

-This configuration doesn't specify which :any:`RawSerialPort` to use for each :any:`SerialDriver`, so it will cause an exception when instantiating the :any:`Target`.
+This configuration doesn't specify which `RawSerialPort`_ to use for each `SerialDriver`_, so it will cause an exception when instantiating the :any:`Target`.
 To bind the correct driver to the correct resource, explicit ``name`` and ``bindings`` properties are used: